Sharpening your presentation skills isn’t limited to preparing before the actual thing. You have to take a look at the results of your pitch, too.

 - Was there anything you could save up on or do more efficiently next time?

-As with any business, costs (such as time, manpower, and money) matter especially when it comes to marketing and advertising.
+As with any business, costs—time, manpower, and money—matter, especially when it comes to marketing and advertising.
 It’s no different when making a PowerPoint to sell your services, products, and ideas.
 Finding out what to save up on and what to invest in can make the difference when planning for your next pitch.

 Audience feedback can sometimes be so overwhelming that you don’t know where to start.
 However, applying these two control skills will help you clarify what you need to improve on and how to do it.